 It is mostly used in the construction line as this is one industry which not only takes a lot of time for each project but also is very expensive.

-Contractors send progress invoice or bills from time to time showing progress of the work and quoting the amount required to be paid to them because they have to pay the employees working for them and also cover the expenses made during the ongoing construction work.
+Contractors send progress invoices or bills from time to time showing the progress of the work and quoting the amount required to be paid to them because they have to pay the employees working for them and also cover the expenses made during the ongoing construction work.

 This is a special kind of invoice that is preferred by professionals whose services are evaluated on the basis of the time period for which the service is being provided.

 Such invoices are usually provided by consultants, psychotherapists, lawyers, tuition teachers and mostly by all the professionals whose services are more intellectual than technical.
-But often employment of labourers are conducted on the basis of time.
+But often the employment of laborers are conducted on the basis of time.